Football at the 2018 Asian Games – Women's tournament

 The women's football tournament at the 2018 Asian Games was held from 16 to 31 August in Palembang, Indonesia.
 North Korea were the defending champions, but were eliminated in the quarter-finals.
 The host team was eliminated in the group stage.

 Competition schedule

 Venues

-The tournament will be held in two venues in Palembang, the Gelora Sriwijaya Stadium and the Bumi Sriwijaya Stadium.
+The tournament was held in two venues in Palembang, the Gelora Sriwijaya Stadium and the Bumi Sriwijaya Stadium.

 Squads

 Draw

 The draw for the tournament was held on 5 July 2018.
 The teams were seeded into four pots based on their performances in the previous Asian Games in 2014.
 The hosts Indonesia were automatically assigned into position A1.

 Group stage

-The top two teams in each group, and the two third-placed teams among three groups advance to the quarter-finals.
+The top two teams in each group, and the two third-placed teams among three groups advanced to the quarter-finals.

 All times are local, WIB (UTC+7).

 Tiebreakers

-Teams in a group are ranked according to points (3 points for a win, 1 point for a draw, 0 points for a loss), and if tied on points, the following tiebreaking criteria are applied, in the order given, to determine the rankings.
+Teams in a group were ranked according to points (3 points for a win, 1 point for a draw, 0 points for a loss), and if tied on points, the following tiebreaking criteria were applied, in the order given, to determine the rankings.